 Welcome to Whittington Health's first annual report.
-I would like to thank all staff and the Trust Board for all they have done to contribute to a strong first year, completed in challenging circumstances.
-The health and social care bill was passed in late March 2012 and entails many changes for the NHS.
-Whittington Health operates in a new world, where resources are constrained while the public's expectations of what they want and need from their health service continue to rise.
-Squaring this circle will continue to be a major challenge for Whittington Health, as well as for the rest of the NHS.
+I should like to thank all staff and the Trust Board for all they have done to contribute to a good first year despite it being a challenging one.
+The health and social care bill passed in late March 2012 specifies many changes for the NHS.
+Whittington Health operates in this changing new world with reduced income whilst also managing the expectations that arose from the increases in funding in the recent past.

-The government requires that all NHS trusts in the UK achieve foundation trust status by 2014.
-We have recently embarked in earnest on our journey to become a foundation trust.
-We aim to achieve foundation trust status by August 2013.
-It is an exciting time for us as we are now a larger health organisation responsible for both acute and community care in Islington and Haringey.
-We have a busy programme of activities over the next two financial years that will help us to reach our goal and achieve the demanding criteria needed to operate as an NHS foundation trust.
+Moving forward I would like to take this opportunity to update you on our mission to become a foundation trust.
+The government requires that all NHS trusts in the UK meet foundation trust status by 2014.
+This time last year we embarked on our journey to become a foundation trust.
+We will achieve foundation trust status by August 2013.
+It is an exciting time for us as we are now a larger health organisation covering acute and community care in Islington and Haringey.
+We have a busy programme of activities over the next two financial years that will help us to reach our goal and achieve the five main criteria we need to fulfil in order to apply and operate as an NHS foundation trust.

 Between November 2011 and February 2012, we consulted with the public, our patients, staff, service users, local residents, health service partners, local organisations and other stakeholders.

 We contacted over 4,000 trust members and potential members for their views and we had an online public consultation page on our website which was accessible to all.
-Throughout this period we also held a 'road show' visiting various organisations, public spaces and events in order to consult as widely as possible and recruit further members.
+Throughout this period we held a 'road show' visiting various organisations, public spaces and events in order to consult as widely as possible and recruit for members.
 We received over 230 significantly positive consultation replies.

-I would like to take this opportunity to thank our shadow governors, led by Ron Jacobs, for all they have done over the year including recruiting members and being involved in many of the Trust's committees; their contribution has been outstanding.
+I would like to take this opportunity to thank our shadow governors, led by

+Mr Ron Jacobs, for all they have done over the year including recruiting members and being involved in many of the Trust's committees; their contribution has been outstanding.